huntdatacenter/docs/docs/patch-notes.md

 **Tailored lab access links**

-We have updated your lab access links so it tailor the guides you see for your specific request.
+We have updated your lab access links so it is tailored for your specific request.
 For example, if you request a Workbench ceritficate you will now only see the sections that are relevant for this configuration.

 **New machine type (E-series)**